Batwoman season 3: Development

 On February 3, 2021, it was announced that The CW had renewed 12 original series for additional seasons through the 2021–2022 television seasons.
 One of those series was revealed to be Batwoman, along with other Arrowverse series The Flash and Legends of Tomorrow.

 Casting

-Javicia Leslie reprises her role as Ryan Wilder / Batwoman, having replaced Ruby Rose in the second season after the latter left the show.
+Javicia Leslie reprises her role as Ryan Wilder / Batwoman, having replaced Ruby Rose in the second season after Rose's contract was not renewed.
 Rachel Skarsten, Meagan Tandy, Nicole Kang and Camrus Johnson also return as Beth Kane / Alice, Sophie Moore, Mary Hamilton and Luke Fox / Batwing respectively; however, Dougray Scott did not return as Jacob Kane.
 In July 2021, Robin Givens, Victoria Cartagena, and Nick Creegan were cast as new series regulars for the third season, as Jada Jet, Renee Montoya, and Marquis Jet, respectively; Cartagena had previously played Montoya on Fox's Gotham.
 In August 2021, Bridget Regan was cast in the recurring role of Pamela Isley / Poison Ivy.